6 Questions for Lincoln Center Editions’s Kristina Huntington on Bridging the Visual and Performing Arts

 Rico Gatson, Untitled (Collective Light Power) (2023).
 Courtesy of Lincoln Center Editions.

-Formerly known as the Vera List Art Project, Lincoln Center Editions was founded in 1962 and has become a dynamic and evolving facet of New York’s august Lincoln Center for Performing Arts.
-Developed with the idea that art has the capacity to not only transform spaces but shape ideas and compliment other art forms, since its inception Lincoln Center Editions has maintained a tradition of collaborating with some of the world’s leading artists—ranging from Andy Warhol to Vija Clemins—to produce limited-edition prints that benefit the myriad annual programs at Lincoln Center.
+Formerly known as the Vera List Art Project, Lincoln Center Editions was founded in 1962 and has become a dynamic and evolving facet of New York’s Lincoln Center for the Performing Arts.
+Developed with the idea that art has the capacity to not only transform spaces but shape ideas and compliment other art forms, since its inception Lincoln Center Editions has maintained a tradition of collaborating with some of the world’s leading artists—ranging from Andy Warhol to Vija Celmins—to produce limited-edition prints that benefit the myriad annual programs at Lincoln Center.

 Commissioning preeminent artists offers a unique way of partnering the visual and performing arts, ultimately supporting and promoting each in an ongoing, sustainable way.
 We recently spoke with Lincoln Center Editions Director Kristina Huntington to learn more about the initiatives mission and how these artist collaborations work.